colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-43-46-815032-c-crash-course-by-josh-lospinoso.md

 ## Conclusion

-If you're looking for a compact and practical guide to learning C++, "C++ Crash Course" by Josh Lospinoso is an excellent choice.
+If you're looking for a compact and practical guide to learning C++, "C++ Crash Course by Josh Lospinoso is an excellent choice.
 It offers comprehensive coverage, practical examples, and a modern approach to the language.
 Whether you're a beginner or an experienced programmer, this book will help you quickly grasp the essentials of C++.

 **#C++ #BookReview**